mannmann2/keats_crawler/README.md

 ### Config settings

-`MODULE`: Name of module and the folder in which to download files.
+`MODULE`: Name of module and the folder in which to download files
 `URL`: Keats url for the module
-`PATH`: Location in which to create the module folder `PATH_TO_CHROMEDRIVER`: Location of chromedriver executable `COOKIES`: Copy and add cookies from your browser after logging into Keats `DOWNLOAD_VIDEOS`: True/False - Download videos embedded in Keats (Won't work for videos linked on some other website) `DOWNLOAD_RESOURCES`: True/False - Download the non-video resources (ppt, pdf, py, etc) `SKIP_DUPLICATES`: True/False - To skip files already downloaded (Only works if the previous downloads occurred using this package)
+`PATH`: Location in which to create the module folder
+`PATH_TO_CHROMEDRIVER`: Location of chromedriver executable
+`COOKIES`: Copy and add cookies from your browser after logging into Keats
+`DOWNLOAD_VIDEOS`: True/False - Download videos embedded in Keats (Won't work for videos linked on some other website)
+`DOWNLOAD_RESOURCES`: True/False - Download the non-video resources (ppt, pdf, py, etc)
+`SKIP_DUPLICATES`: True/False - To skip files already downloaded (Only works if the previous downloads occurred using this package)
 `REMEMBER_DOWNLOADS`: True/False - Add files being downloaded in current crawl to a duplicate filter (Used to check duplicates)

 * Free software: MIT license